-Change the Device Family to Xilinx XPLA3 CPLDs In the device field Select XCR3256XL CS280 Click on OK.
+Change the Device Family to CoolRunner2 CPLDs In the device field Select XC2C128 Change the package field to CP132 Enter the Speed Grade as -6 Leave the Synthesis tool as XST VHDL Click on OK.

-The Project, originally targeted at a Spartan-IIE FPGA is now targeting a Xilinx CoolRunner CPLD.
-The Green ticks in the process window have now disappeared indicating that the design must be re-synthesised and re-implemented.
+The Project, originally targeted at a Spartan-IIE FPGA is now targeting a Xilinx CoolRunner-II CPLD.
+The Green ticks in the process window have now disappeared and orange question marks have appeared indicating that the design must be re-synthesised and re-implemented.